-The 2017 Tentative Assessment Roll is now available for review online and at the Town Hall.
+The 2017 Final Assessment Roll is now available for review online and at the Town Hall.

 Past Assessment Rolls:

 Older assessment rolls can be viewed by visiting the Rensselaer County website.

 The Assessor’s Office is responsible for the fair and equitable assessing of all property located within the town and the administration of property tax exemptions.
 Our goal is to determine equitable and uniform values that reflect current real estate values and the economic environment within the Town of Sand Lake.
 To meet our goal the Town of Sand Lake adopted the Uniform Assessment Standards in 2011.